deegree/deegree3/CONTRIB.md

 - Torsten Friebe (lat/lon)
 - Stephan Reichhelm (grit)

-Contact: You may contact the TMC via email: <tmc AT SPAMFREE deegree DOT org>.
+Contact: You may contact the TMC via email: `tmc AT SPAMFREE deegree DOT org`.

-#### Project Steering Committee
+### Project Steering Committee

 The Project Steering Committee is a small group of individuals who are responsible for all organisational and strategic aspects of project management.
-The PSC decides about the major directions of the deegree project, the dates and content of major releases and who the project developers are.
+The PSC decides about the major directions of the deegree project.
 All decisions made by the PSC are either made in consensus or based on a single majority.
 The PSC communicates via E-Mail, IRC (#deegree) and usually meets once a year in person.

 Current PSC Members are: